DevExpress/devextreme-demos/JSDemos/Demos/CheckBox/Overview/Angular/description.md

-When you add the CheckBox component to an application, specify its [value](/Documentation/ApiReference/UI_Components/dxCheckBox/Configuration/#value) property.
-The CheckBox can have the following states:
+When you add the CheckBox component to an application, specify its [value](/Documentation/ApiReference/UI_Components/dxCheckBox/Configuration/#value) property to set its state.
+The CheckBox can have one of the following states:

 - Checked ([value](/Documentation/ApiReference/UI_Components/dxCheckBox/Configuration/#value) is `true`).
 - Unchecked ([value](/Documentation/ApiReference/UI_Components/dxCheckBox/Configuration/#value) is `false`).